ZeroClaw: A Lightweight Open Source Alternative to OpenClaw

 Proceed with this install plan?
 [Y/n] y

-Confirm with y and the build will begin.
-On a modern machine, compilation takes about 5–6 minutes.
-Once complete, the binary is installed to your cargo bin path:
+Hit y and the build kicks off.
+On a normal machine, it takes about 5–6 minutes.
+When it finishes, the binary lands in your cargo bin:

 Finished `release` profile [optimized] target(s) in 6m 08s